quackduck/devzat/README.md

    pwd                     Show your current room id       <user>         Get a unique ID for a user (hashed key)
 '''
-Type CMDS in the chat to get the full list
+Type CMDS in the chat to get the full list.

 <h3>Self-host your own Devzat instance</h3>